bonitasoft/bonita-doc/md/groovy-in-bonita.md

 def elvisOutput = sampleText ?: 'Viva Las Vegas!'
 ```

+### Groovy truth

+Groovy decides whether an expression is true or false by applying the rules given below.
+* Boolean expressions : True if the corresponding Boolean value is `true`.
+* Collections and Arrays: Non-empty Collections and arrays are true.
+* Matchers: True if the Matcher has at least one match.
+* Maps: Non-empty Maps are evaluated to true.
+* Strings: Non-empty Strings, GStrings and CharSequences are coerced to true.
+* Numbers: Non-zero numbers are true.
+* Object References: Non-null object references are coerced to true.

 More about Operators in Groovy [here](http://docs.groovy-lang.org/docs/groovy-2.4.16/html/documentation/#groovy-operators).

 ## Bonita use cases with Groovy